ashu987558/delta-demo/README.md

 # delta-demo
-THis is a Demo for Git &amp; Github class
+THis is a Demo for Git &amp; Github class.